 - Computer staff available for on-site support at your home or office, and phone support for your MLS questions

-- Full Service Real Estate Store that sells Real Estate Contracts, Signs, Brochure Boxes, Planners, Calculators and Software at a 20% discount to Newport Beach Association REALTOR® members and can be shipped to your home or office
+- Full Service Real Estate Store that sells Real Estate Contracts, Signs, Brochure Boxes, Open House Registries and more at a 20% discount to Newport Beach Association REALTOR®

 - Great money saving Affinity Programs such as Union Bank and the Orange County’s Credit Union

 - Insurance Programs such as Errors and Omissions, Kaiser Insurance, Pacific Care, Dental/Vision/Prescription, Disability and Life/Accidental Death and Dismemberment